services

 Max group participants is 8 students.

-Most groups provide one hour with both a Speech-Language Pathologist and Occupational Therapist.
-Our dynamic teams allow for all children to learn, grow, and flourish through a variety of activities including movement, play, communication and games!
+Our groups run for one hour and are run by two therapists with a limit of max 8 participants.
+Clinicians provide a flexible environment; honoring individual sensory, emotional, and communication needs.
+Our dynamic teams allow for all children to learn, grow, and flourish through a variety of activities including movement, play, communication and games.

 Schedule: (See Below Schedule for Group Descriptions)